sibytes/yetl.io/docs/tutorial/gettingstarted.md

 ### Loads The Data

 Pyspark should fire up and yetl loads the data from the landing location for the period `2021-01-01` to the raw deltalake tables in a database called `demo_raw`.
-You check this and see the results by running pyspark.
+You can check this and see the results by running pyspark.

 ```sh
 pyspark